Universal Transient Stability Analysis: A Pre-trained Generative Transformer-Enabled Power System Dynamics Prediction Framework: Introduction

-\begin{enumerate} \item To the best of the authors' knowledge, this is the first work to demonstrate universality in TSA through an LLM-based approach, achieving generalization across diverse OCs, unseen faults, and heterogeneous systems by systematically addressing fundamental limitations in data processing, model architecture, and fine-tuning schemes. \item A novel data processing pipeline is designed and operates sequentially: channel-independence decouples multivariate dynamic sequences into univariate streams, resolving dimensional heterogeneity across different systems; sample-wise normalization standardizes sequence samples via internal statistics, eliminating separate pipelines for stable/unstable OCs; temporal patching tokenizes sequences into semantic patches, enabling efficient long-sequence modeling while capturing high-level temporal patterns. \item A Generative Pre-trained Transformer (GPT) architecture is devised that incorporates dedicated input embedding and output projection alongside causal attention mechanisms for temporal dependency modeling.
-The freeze-and-finetune strategy preserves pre-trained sequence feature extraction capability by freezing core transformer blocks (T-blocks) while selectively fine-tuning TSA-specific layers, achieving balance between knowledge retention and task adaptation. \item A two-stage fine-tuning scheme is proposed to mitigate error propagation during iterative and generative dynamics prediction.
+\begin{enumerate} \item {To the best of the authors' knowledge, this is the {first work} to demonstrate universality in TSA through a pre-trained generative Transformer-enabled approach, achieving generalization across diverse OCs, unseen faults, and heterogeneous systems by systematically addressing fundamental limitations in data processing, model architecture, and fine-tuning schemes.
+This work establishes a new research direction by bridging generative sequence modeling and power system dynamics prediction. {The challenge-to-design mapping is summarized in Table~\ref{tab:challenge-design}.}} \item {A novel data processing pipeline is designed and operates sequentially: channel-independence decouples multivariate dynamic sequences into univariate streams, resolving dimensional heterogeneity across different systems and enabling system-agnostic processing; sample-wise normalization standardizes sequence samples via internal statistics, eliminating separate pipelines for stable/unstable OCs; temporal patching tokenizes sequences into semantic patches, enabling efficient long-sequence modeling while capturing high-level temporal patterns.
+This pipeline design transforms the problem from multivariate regression to univariate sequence generation, enabling direct compatibility with pre-trained generative Transformer architectures.} \item {A Generative Pre-trained Transformer (GPT) architecture is devised that incorporates dedicated input embedding and output projection alongside causal attention mechanisms for temporal dependency modeling. {This represents the first application of pre-trained transformer architectures to power system dynamics prediction, leveraging transfer learning from large-scale sequence modeling tasks.} The freeze-and-finetune strategy preserves pre-trained sequence feature extraction capability by freezing core transformer blocks (T-blocks) while selectively fine-tuning TSA-specific layers, achieving balance between knowledge retention and task adaptation.} \item {A two-stage fine-tuning scheme is proposed to mitigate error propagation during iterative and generative dynamics prediction.
+This training strategy is specifically designed for autoregressive sequence generation in TSA, addressing the unique challenge of error accumulation in long-horizon prediction tasks.
 The initial teacher forcing (TeaF) stage ensures stable convergence by exclusively feeding ground-truth sequences as input.
-Subsequently, the scheduled sampling (SchS) stage enhances robustness by increasingly replacing ground-truth inputs with the model's own predictions, thereby compelling the model to correct for self-generated errors. \end{enumerate} }
+Subsequently, the scheduled sampling (SchS) stage enhances robustness by increasingly replacing ground-truth inputs with the model's own predictions, thereby compelling the model to correct for self-generated errors.} \end{enumerate} } { }